 Cross-sector; government and private sector

-Fire and Rescue Service response to wildfire incidents in England is in the remit of Department for Communities and Local Government (DCLG.
+Fire and Rescue Service response to wildfire incidents in England is in the remit of the Home Office.
 But wildfire is not just a fire service problem; management of wildfire falls across the remit of other government departments at different stages of the hazard chain, and prevention is a people and land management issue for wider society.

 In England, the Department for Environment Food and Rural Affairs (DEFRA) contribute to prevention through habitat management and closure of Access Land at times of high fire risk, and to recovery through ecological restoration.
-Others like the Department for Energy and Climate Change (DECC) and Department of Health can be involved in other aspects.
+Others like the Department of Health can be involved in other aspects.
 The Cabinet Office Civil Contingencies Secretariat is assesses conducts the National Risk Assessment risks and included severe wildfire in the National Risk Register in 2013, 2015 and 2017

-Non-governmental organisations, charities, the business sector (such as water companies, insurers and land owners) and the public can increase and help to manage wildfire risk.
+Non-governmental organisations, charities, the business sector (such as water companies, insurers and land owners) and the public can increase or help to mitigatewildfire risk.
 Regional fire operations groups have emerged as a local partnership response to managing wildfire risk (see Gazzard et al. 2016)

 Fire requires fuel, heat and oxygen.
 Fuel management is achieved by managing vegetation cover, which reduces the likelihood of a fire burning intensely and spreading.
 Heat and oxygen are largely weather-related, typically through drought and wind, so require an understanding of fire behaviour, atmospheric science and also climate change.
 Social science contributes because people accidentally or maliciously provide the additional heat sources which start most fires.

 Wildfire therefore cuts across the environmental, physical and social sciences.
-KfWf draws mainly on research in the environmental sciences, for instance in ecology, hydrology, geomorphology, soil science, remote sensing, atmospheric science and climate change.
-We hope to engage too with physical and social scientists.
+KfWf draws mainly on research in the environmental sciences, for instance in ecology, hydrology, geomorphology, soil science, remote sensing, atmospheric science and climate change but we also engage with physical and social scientists.

 Sectors and disciplines